wendywarren/ac-type/_type-4/comparative-analysis/considerations.md

 ### Fonts in Use

 It's a good idea to include graphics of your two type families in use.
-They can be logos, advertisements, web pages, etc… Are there famous applications of either of your typefaces?
+They can be famous logos, advertisements, web pages, etc… Are there famous applications of either of your typefaces?

 ### Individual Glyphs